Juno images north pole of Jupiter's moon Ganymede

 The largest moon in the Solar System reveals its icy north pole in new images released by NASA's Juno team.

-New images captured by the Juno spacecraft reveal the moon Ganymede’s north pole for the first time.
+New images captured by NASA's Juno spacecraft at Jupiter reveal the moon Ganymede's north pole for the first time.

 Juno spied the north polar region of the moon - the largest in our Solar System - as it journeyed inwards for a flyby of Jupiter on 26 December 2019.